TalentLayer/talentlayer-sdk/README.md

 To get started with the SDK and how to create a client read the doc here: [click here 🦝](https://github.com/TalentLayer/talentlayer-sdk/tree/develop/packages/client#introduction)

+## Installation

+You can install the TalentLayer SDK via npm or yarn.
+Ensure that you have Node.js installed on your device.

+`npm install @talentlayer/client --save`

+or

+`yarn add @talentlayer/client`

 ## Build the package on your own

-> The SDK is not yet published on NPM since it is still under development.

 1. clone the repo